Regio Călători: History

 The Company had been experiencing difficulties due to alleged subsidy corruption.
-Not the least problem faced by its major shareholders and directors, was the fact that a majority shareholder and joint senior executive, Costel Comana somehow managed, after taking drugs, to commit suicide by hanging himself with his shoelaces ("cu șireturile de la pantofi") in a toilet aboard an air flight between Colombia and Costa Rica.
+Not the least problem faced by its major shareholders and directors was that a majority shareholder and joint senior executive, Costel Comana, somehow managed, after taking drugs, to commit suicide by hanging himself with his shoelaces ("cu șireturile de la pantofi") in a toilet aboard an air flight between Colombia and Costa Rica.
 Comana had fled Romania for Brazil after the arrest of his co-chief executive (and joint owner of Regioalatori), Iorgu Ganea.
 Ganea had been arrested and faced prosecution regarding subsidy irregularities.

 Routes

 Regiotrans primarily runs local trains.
 Many of the services (especially in the Banat) are very infrequent, with the service between Liebling and Jebel running just once a week until its withdrawal on 1 April 2015.
 Indeed, a number of services appear to have been withdrawn from this date.
 Others lines have had their services drastically reduced: for example between Praid and Bălăușeri (on the line Praid–Blaj) there is now only one train per day in each direction which makes a round trip from Praid for any purpose impossible.

 Rolling stock is mainly former SNCF Class X 4500 diesel multiple units and for long routes RIO/RIB multiple units with SNCF class BB 25500 push pull electric locomotives.

 It is the only operator on several routes: